Gixxxer/Ras-Pi-lock/README.md

 # Ras-Pi-lock
-RFID authenticating Raspberry Pi locking device in Python Credit to MR. Simon Monk for the RFC522 files.
+RFID authenticating Raspberry Pi locking device in Python.
+Credit to MR. Simon Monk for the RFC522 files.